barbarametzler/Clusters-of-Accra/index.md

 Scroll through this page to discover different clusters of Accra.
 Each map includes one or a set of clusters that describe the built environment, the natural environment or a mix of the two.
 The clusters are created with satellite imagery and an unsupervised computer vision algorithm that groups visually similar areas together.

 ![](./map_with_legend.png)
-*Eight different clusters plotted on top of the study area (Greater Accra Metropolitan Area (GAMA))*
+*Eight different clusters plotted on top of a map of the Greater Accra Metropolitan Area (GAMA)*

 How to use the interactive maps: